pranal02/Capstone_PowerBI/README.md

 Publish the completed report to the Power BI Service for sharing and collaboration.
 Create a Dashboard:

-Develop a dashboard with three key visuals from the report to provide a high-level summary of the analysis.
+Develop a dashboard with three key visuals from the report to provide a high-level summary of the analysis.ategories: